Be part of the beginning

 We wanted to remove that friction.

-By negotiating discounts with everyday partners, Win for Nature is designed so that members can offset part, or even all, of their membership through things they’re already paying for.
+By negotiating discounts with everyday partners, Win for Nature is designed so that members can cover part, or even all, of their membership through things they're already paying for.

 This isn't about projecting outcomes or promising savings.
 It's about building a system where everyday participation can accumulate into something meaningful, without relying on perfect behaviour or large, one-off donations.